libaudioverse/libaudioverse/README.md

 Currently Libaudioverse only builds on Windows.
 Libaudioverse itself will build with minor changes on other platforms, but the build scripts don't know how to handle it and Libaudioverse is currently missing audio backends.
 If you are on Linux or Mac, watch this space; it will build on your platform before 1.0 is released.

+You will need to build Libaudioverse from the GitHub repository.
+Packaging it as a collection of C files that compile via the package manager for your language is all but impossible.
+If Libaudioverse is available via a package manager for your language, then binaries should be available and uploaded for all supported platforms.

 You need the following:

 - Boost.
 I test with 1.59.0, but other versions may work.
 - Python 3.5.
 If you are on Windows, the launcher must be working.
 - CMake 3.3 or later.
-- The python packages PyYAML, Jinja2, pycparser, enum34, numpy, and scipy.
+- The python packages PyYAML, Pypandoc, Jinja2, pycparser, enum34, numpy, and scipy.
+- A working installation of pandoc.
 - A C++11 capable compiler.
 For Windows, this must be Visual Studio 2015 or later.

 NOTE: Visual Studio 2015 does not include the C++ components by default.